This demo was

 The demo has two parts: a server side and a client side.
 We recommend running each side in its own VM.

-The server side uses stunnel
+The server side uses stunnel for SSL termination.

 It receives TLS connections,

-including sntrup761
+including sntrup761 and sntrup857 connections,

 and passes along the answers